msalemor/azure-appgw-apim/README.md

 ## Infrastructure aspects

-- Application Gateway and API Management are deployed inside subnets on a Vnet
+- Application Gateway and API Management are deployed inside subnets on a VMet
   - Each services requires its own subnet
 - DNS is highly recommended in order for API Magement to resolve internal service names
-  - You can deploy an Azure Private Zone or your own
+  - You can deploy an Azure Private Zone or your own via a VMs in on a subnet on the VNet
 - Certificates are required to encrypt the data between Application Gateway and API Management
 - Certificates are required to set the custom gateway and portal hostnames in API Management